kadiraio/kadiraio.github.io/_posts/academy/2014-04-21-getting-started-with-meteor-apm.md

 ---
 layout: academy_post
-title: Getting Started With Meteor APM
+title: Getting Started With Kadira
-permalink: /academy/getting-started-with-meteor-apm
+permalink: /academy/getting-started-with-kadira
 ---

-This guide will help you get started with Meteor APM to identify how your app behaves and help you take necessary actions.
+This guide will help you get started with Kadira to identify how your app behaves and help you take necessary actions.

-##Install and Configure Meteor APM
+##Install and Configure Kadira

-Adding APM support for your app is pretty simple.
-Simply add the APM smart-package as follows:
+Adding Kadira support for your app is pretty simple.
+Simply add the kadira smart-package as follows:

-    mrt add apm
+    mrt add kadira

 Then configure your app by adding this code into any file in your app's server directory.

-    Apm.connect('<appId>', '<appSecret>')
+    Kadira.connect('<appId>', '<appSecret>')

-> It is very important to add this code into server directory; if you do not, your Meteor APM app credentials will be exposed to the client.
+> It is very important to add this code into server directory; if you do not, your Kadira app credentials will be exposed to the client.

 ## A Good Way to Configure